 Now consider the kinds of people and businesses that work with the materials and technologies your working prototype will require.

 Ask friends, family and acquaintances if they know anyone who could build a working model of something like a _________.
-The something you name should use the same materials and technology as your invention.
+The item you name should use the same materials and technology as your invention.
 If your invention is a cordless radial saw you might say, "something like a cordless drill."
 The term "cordless drill" is a cover for your real invention, a cordless radial saw.

 Using a cover will enable you to talk to a lot of people openly, without the need for confidentiality agreements.
 Confidentiality agreements slow down the development process tremendously.
 A good cover will enable you to identify the right sources quickly.
 Once you've found the right source you should have them sign a confidentiality agreement before discussing the details of your invention.

 If you can't find that special low-cost someone then you'll need to take a more expensive and traditional approach.
-The steps are to:

-2. Sign a disclosure agreement and show your crude prototype and other information.
+Sign a non-disclosure agreement (NDA) and show your crude prototype and other information.
 Explain that you are not yet looking to have a final design for manufacturing - you only want a working model.
 Discuss the options of prototyping methods and materials.
 Get quotes (3 different sources) on how much it will cost for a set of basic drawings you can take to prototype makers.
 If appropriate the drawings should be in a 2D format (3D drawings cost a lot more).
 Be very clear that you do not need a final design, simply a working model.